opensourceworks-org/deltalake-tools/README.md

 ## Introduction

 A set of easy to use tools for deltalake, with a command line interface.
-Inspired by the Amazon AWS cli tool.

-You don't need this if you're already using delta-rs (deltalake).
+You probably don't need this, especially if you're already using delta-rs (deltalake).
+Just like you don't need awscli when you already have a boto3 client.
-However, if you use ie. pyspark with delta and your distributed SQL query engine requires a _last_checkpoint file, then this is an easy way to get just that.
+It's useful as a delta cli ie. as a cron job.

 Delta Table Commands currently supported:
 - [x] compact